grammyjs/website/site/docs/guide/filter-queries.md

 1. Channel post authors
 2. Automatic forwards from linked channels in discussion groups
-3. Normal user accounts, this includes bots (i.e. "normal" messages)
+3. Normal user accounts, this includes bots (i.e., "normal" messages)
 4. Admins sending on behalf of the group ([anonymous admins](https://telegram.org/blog/filters-anonymous-admins-comments#anonymous-group-admins))
 5. Users sending messages as one of their channels